-On relevant development sites private developers are under obligation to supply a percentage of affordable housing, the Council will assess the site for the affordable housing element, property types and tenure to meet local housing need identified in the Housing Needs Study.
+On relevant development sites private developers are under obligation to supply a percentage of affordable housing, the Council will assess the site for the affordable housing element, property types and tenure to meet local housing need.
 Most developers rely on Registered Providers to buy and manage these properties.